bmatcuk/arcaduinome/README.md

 * **2x [16-pin DIP Socket](http://www.digikey.com/product-detail/en/A16-LC-TR-R/AE9994-ND/821748)**
     Sockets for the low-side shift registers - if you decide on some other low-side solution, you might not need this.

+## Arduino Firmware
+The Arduino Uno R3 uses a microcontroller, specifically the Atmega16U2, as a USB-to-Serial adapter.
+Arcaduinome takes advantage of this fact using the [Moco](http://morecatlab.akiba.coocan.jp/lab/index.php/aruino/midi-firmware-for-arduino-uno-moco/?lang=en) (aka dualMocoLUFA) firmware.
+The latest version (at the time of writing) is included in this repo as dualMoco.hex.
+Installing this firmware on the Atmega16U2 will cause the Arduino to appear as a generic MIDI device to Windows/OSX.
+This way, we won't need any special drivers to interface with Arcaduinome.

+To install the firmware into the Atmega16U2, follow the [DFU Programming Directions](http://arduino.cc/en/Hacking/DFUProgramming8U2) on Arduino's website.
+Once the new firmware has been installed, it will appear as a generic MIDI device when connected to your computer.
+You will no longer be able to use it as an Arduino (in other words, you won't be able to reprogram it).
+However, if you want to reenable Arduino mode, disconnect the Arduino from your computer, connect a jumper between pin 4 and 6 on the ICSP header, and reconnect to your computer.
+It should now appear as a normal Arduino Uno.
+When you're done reprogramming, disconnect from your computer, remove the jumper, and reconnect - it will now appear as a MIDI device again!

 ## License
 This work is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-nc-sa/4.0/)